Mega Man Star Force 3: Plot

 With the onset of Wizards, humans find themselves at a surprising new level of convenience.
 However, after further research, scientists have made a startling discovery that Wizards are emitting an abnormally large amount of Noise waves that are causing disruption in the wave world.
 To make matters worse, some Wizards have lost control and gone on rampages due to overexposure to Noise.

 A crime syndicate known as Dealer begins manipulating and collecting the Noise for their leader named Mr. King who poses as a charitable businessman for the public eye.
 Dealer has a playing card motif and uses Noise cards to transform Wizards into powerful EM beings in order to heighten surrounding Noise levels.
 (For example, a Wizard known as Magnes is given the Spade card to transform into the vicious Spade Magnes.)
 Dealer's true intentions involve manipulating a powerful mass of Noise called Meteor G that is on a crash-course for Earth, and using it to take the world hostage.

 Geo Stelar and Omega-Xis find themselves in the middle of various Dealer attacks and begin thwarting their plans as Mega Man.
 A young Satella Police member named A.C.
 Eos (A.C.E or simply Ace) takes notice and decides to enlist Geo as a commando in the fight against Dealer, especially since Mega Man is able to utilize Noise positively.
 Geo's friends Bud Bison (with Wizard Taurus) and teen pop sensation Sonia Strumm (with Wizard Lyra) also join in the struggle against Dealer.
-Solo, a main antagonist from Star Force 2, also makes a return, this time battling against Dealer for personal reasons, in which Dealer is abusing and misusing the power of Mu.
+Solo, a main antagonist and Geo's arch-rival from Star Force 2, also makes a return, this time battling against Dealer for personal reasons, in which Dealer is abusing and misusing the power of Mu.

-After defeating the Kelvin-infused Crimson Dragon, Geo returns to earth, followed by Omega-Xis and Kelvin 2 weeks after.
-The Stelar family finally reunites, as seen in the last picture of the game.
+After defeating the Kelvin Stelar-infused Crimson Dragon and destroying Meteor G, Geo returns to earth, followed by Omega-Xis and Kelvin, 2 weeks after, The Stelar family and Omega-Xis finally happily reunites, as seen in the last picture of the game.